• Skip to primary navigation

 “Plans to establish a private school here apparently have been forsaken in favor of support for other independent schools nearby.”

-SCHOOL MEN HEW SESSION
+SCHOOL MEN in HEW SESSION

 The beginning of the article discusses newly elected board member, Felton Pate.
 However, the second half discusses how the Turner County Board of Education planned “to wait until the last possible minute to submit a plan for abolishing Turner County’s dual school system.
 The county is among a hunk of Georgia counties now under court order to destroy its dual schools to establish a ‘unitary’ system.”